timroes/www.timroes.de/content/posts/elasticsearch-queries.md

 Writing queries without a field
 -------------------------------

+### Old behavior

+The following behavior is the old Elasticsearch behavior, but described here for completeness.
+It might effect you if you are using Elasticsearch Version prior to 5.1 or if you still have data indexed before 5.1.

 If you just write a query like `Douglas`, Elasticsearch doesn't know in which of the inverted indexes you want to look that term up.
 If you use JSON when querying Elasticsearch directly you can specify the field it should look in with the `default_field` option